onm26/AcmeLockco/README.md

 Design Layout
 The website will follow a Swiss Style with a modern flat design approach that will improve user experience and visual appeal.
 This design style will make the website look highly professional while improving user experience on both desktop and mobile.
 Design details:
-•	Colors: White background with blue text, accents, and call-to-action buttons.
+•	Colors: White background with light and dark blue text, accents, and call-to-action buttons.
 •	Typography: Helvetica or sans-serif font.
 •	Flat design features will be solid-color buttons and icons.
 •	Images: Professional service photos.